precice/precice.github.io/content/docs/running/running-output-files.md

 - `Convergence` indicates whether the coupling converged (`1`) or not (`0`) in each time window.
 - `QNColumns` gives the amount of columns in the tall-and-skinny matrices V and W after convergence.
 - `DeletedQNColumns` gives the amount of columns that were filtered out during this time window  (due to a QR filter).
 In this example no columns were filtered out.
 - `DroppedQNColumns` gives the amount of columns that went out of scope during this time window (due to `max-iterations` or `time-windows-reused`).
-Here, for example, 5 columns went out of scope during the 6th time window.

 Further reading: [quasi-Newton configuration](configuration-acceleration.html#quasi-newton-schemes).